userAugustos/userAugustos/README.md

 - 💬 Ask me about anything on my DM or E-mail, the link is in my profile

-- ⚡ Fun fact: I like Java, i studied for 2 semesters, i just didn't keep studying
+- ⚡ Fun fact: I like Java, i studied for 2 semesters, and I still like the language to this day

 Down here have some projects that I'm working on or already finished, if you like, please give a Star